swiftlang/swift/docs/StoredAndComputedVariables.rst

 - A variable with observing accessors is still a stored variable, which means it must still be initialized before use.
 Initialization does not run the code in the observing accessors.
-- Because the storage is no longer separate from the variable, all assignments to the variable will trigger the observing accessors, *including those* *within the accessors themselves.*
+- All assignments to the variable will trigger the observing accessors with the following exceptions: assignments in the init and destructor function for the enclosing type, and those from within the accessors themselves.
+In this context, assignments directly store to the underlying storage.

 Computed properties may not have observing accessors.
 That is, a property may have a custom getter or observing accessors, but not both.